 Unless otherwise specified in part 6400.6850, the content of continuing education activities must relate to one or more of the following:

-current issues and trends in long-term care;
+current issues and trends in long-term services and supports;